+twu.ca/academics/advising

+Success Coaching

-https://www.twu.ca/academics/advising-office Academic & Success Coaching At TWU, we don't want you to just survive in your academics, we want to see you thrive.
+At TWU, we don't want you to just survive in your academics, we want to see you thrive.
 Our Coaches will partner with you to enhance your academic experience.
-We will help you build an awareness of who you are as a student and develop your skills to continually improve your academic performance.
+We will help you build an awareness of who you are as a student and

+develop your skills to continually improve your academic performance.
 We will work with you to create goals specific to your dreams and support you to accomplish them.
 We are committed to empowering you to grow as a student and achieve the success you desire both here at university and beyond.
 The 10 session Study Skills class assists students in healthy study habits, increased comprehension and exploring of life direction which all enrich their academic achievement.

+Contact Information:

-Contact Information: Brenda Keis, Academic Coach Coordinator 604.513.2121 ext.
-2495 brenda.keis@twu.ca Julie Warkentin, Academic Coach 604-513.2121 ext.
+Julie Warkentin, Success Coach 604-513.2121 ext.
 3613 julie.warkentin@twu.ca Career & Professional Development From the moment you step on campus to the moment you receive your degree, your experience as a TWU student is meant to help you explore your personal, educational and career direction.
 We can help you explore and plan the types of experiences that will give you a competitive edge in today's workplace to help you be career-ready.
 The purpose of career and professional development is to empower students and alumni as they navigate various educational and career transitions.
 Our strength-based approach helps you explore who you are and what you care about; specifically exploring your values, interests, personality and strengths.
+Contact Information:

-Contact Information: Mary Ellen Kuehl, Director, Career Development 604.513.2121 ext.
-3614 kuehl@twu.ca Joelle Turner, Career Counsellor 604.513.2121 ext.
+Joelle Turner, Career Counsellor 604.513.2121 ext.
 3167 Joelle.turner@twu.ca Disabilities & Equity of Access Trinity Western University is committed to the dual goals of providing barrier free education while maintaining integrity in academic standards.
 The Disabilities and Equity of Access staff promote equitable access to educational programs for students.
 As a part of the Learning Commons, the Disabilities and Equity of Access office works to ensure there is a level academic playing field for all TWU students.
-The TWU Access and Accommodation Policy procedure is located here: https://www.twu.ca/academics/learning-commons-formerly-student-success/disabilities-and-equity-access Contact Information:
+The TWU Access and Accommodation Policy procedure is located here: twu.ca/wellness-centre/disabilities-and-equity-access/equitable-access-policy-students-disabilities Contact Information:

+Dave Stinson: Director, Equity of Access and Learning Resources

+604.513.2121 ext.
+3404

+stinson@twu.ca

+The Exam Centre is a dedicated space that is

+Exam Centre

-Dave Stinson: Director, Equity Dave Stinson: Director, Equity of Access and Learning Resources 604.513.2121 ext.
-3404 stinson@twu.ca Exam Centre The Exam Centre is a dedicated space that is equipped to facilitate exam accommodations.
-Located on the second floor of Norma Marion Alloway Library, the Exam Centre also houses the offices of the Academic Disabilities Liaison (ADL) and the Disability Services Assistant (DSA).
+equipped to facilitate exam accommodations.
+Located on the second floor of Norma Marion Alloway Library & Learning Commons, the Exam Centre also houses the offices of the Academic Disabilities Liaison (ADL) and the Disability Services Assistant (DSA).
 Students with documented disabilities must first meet with the Director, Equity of Access and have it determined that use of the Exam Centre is a recommended accommodation.
 Secondly, students who wish to use their exam accommodations need to fill out a course accommodation agreement with each professor.
-Once these steps are completed, a student can make a request to write an exam in the Exam Centre.
+Once these steps are completed, a student can make a request to write an exam in the Exam Centre

 Contact Information: